 You’ve never danced in your entire life.
 A friend or lover drags you to an advanced dance class.
 The steps are so complicated that you can’t even comprehend what is happening.

-Flow cannot be reached in situations like these.
+Sadly, flow cannot be reached in situations like these.
 The challenge needs to fit your current skill-set.
-If you went to a beginner’s class, your odds of achieving a flow state would be much greater.
+If you went to a beginner’s dance class, your odds of finding flow would increase.

-You’ve been dancing for YEARS.
-You take a friend or lover to a dance class for total beginners.
+You’ve danced professionally for YEARS.
+You take a lover to a dance class for total beginners.
 The steps are so basic you could do them blindfolded without any instruction.
 You’re bored.

-You’re not going to find flow in this scenario either.
-Again: the challenge must match your skills.
+You’re not going to find flow here either.
+Again: the challenge must match your existing skill-set.
 You should be required to reach… but not so far that success feels like an impossible feat.

 Flow provides you with a deep sense of enjoyment.

-You spend hours texting and scrolling through social media updates… but do you truly enjoy it?
+You fuel your Facebook addiction for countless hours… but do you really enjoy it?
 I doubt it.
 Watch the facial expressions of people staring at their smartphones.
 They usually look sad.

-Flow is enjoyable, because it feels good to rise to the occasion and excel at a difficult challenge.
+Flow is enjoyable, because it feels nice to rise to the occasion and excel at a difficult challenge.
 When we succeed, we grow into a more complex being.
 Insecurity is replaced with confidence.

 You might not enjoy every second of running a marathon (especially after you cross mile #20).
 But your exhaustion will be replaced with exhilaration as soon as you cross the finish line.